-John M. Ballbach, age 62 - Director since 2018
+John M. Ballbach, age 63 - Director since 2018

-Former Chairman and Chief Executive Officer, VWR International, LLC, a leading global laboratory supply and distribution company.
-From 2007 to 2012, Mr. Ballbach served as Chairman of VWR International, LLC, and he was President and Chief Executive Officer from 2005 to 2012.
+Former Chair and Chief Executive Officer, VWR International, LLC, a leading global laboratory supply and distribution company.
+From 2007 to 2012, Mr. Ballbach served as Chair of VWR International, LLC, and he was President and Chief Executive Officer from 2005 to 2012.
 A seasoned chemicals and coatings industry executive, Mr. Ballbach served as an independent director at Valspar from 2012 until the company's sale to Sherwin-Williams in 2017.
 In addition, he is a former corporate officer of Valspar, having served as President and Chief Operating Officer from 2002 to 2004 and in various senior management positions since 1990.
 Mr. Ballbach served as an Operating Advisor with Clayton, Dubilier & Rice ("Clayton"), a private equity investment firm, from 2014 to 2017.
-In connection with his role as an Operating Advisor at Clayton, Mr. Ballbach also served as Chairman and director for Solenis, LLC, a specialty chemicals manufacturer and portfolio company of Clayton.
+In connection with his role as an Operating Advisor at Clayton, Mr. Ballbach also served as Chair and director for Solenis, LLC, a specialty chemicals manufacturer and portfolio company of Clayton.
 Mr. Ballbach served as a director and member of the audit committee of Waters Corporation, a leading specialty measurement company serving the life, materials, food and environmental sciences (NYSE: WAT), from 2021 until March 2022.
 Mr. Ballbach served as a director and member of the audit committee of The Timken Company, a global manufacturer of engineered bearings and power transmission products (NYSE: TKR), until 2014.
 He also previously served as a Director of Celanese Corp, a global technology leader in the production of specialty materials and chemical products.

 Mr. Ballbach was initially appointed as a Director pursuant to the Cooperation Agreement, related to, among other things, appointment of additional Directors to the Board of Directors.
-The Board of Directors has determined that Mr. Ballbach should serve as a Director because of his extensive executive management experience, including his service as Chairman and Chief Executive Officer of VWR International, LLC and his service as President and Chief Operating Officer of Valspar.
+The Board of Directors has determined that Mr. Ballbach should serve as a Director because of his extensive executive management experience, including his service as Chair and Chief Executive Officer of VWR International, LLC and his service as President and Chief Operating Officer of Valspar.
 In those positions, Mr. Ballbach dealt with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions, capital allocation, government and stockholder relations, that the Company deals with today.
+Furthermore, Mr. Ballbach has extensive operating and board experience establishing and overseeing ESG and cybersecurity initiatives.